micahcochran/scrape-schema-recipe/README.md

  schema-recipe-scraper$ mypy schema_recipe_scraper/scrape.py
 ```

-If you run mypy from another directory the `--ingnore-missing-imports` flag will need to be added,
+If you run mypy from another directory the `--ignore-missing-imports` flag will need to be added,
-thus `$ mypy --ingnore-missing-imports scrape.py`
+thus `$ mypy --ignore-missing-imports scrape.py`

 `--ignore-missing-imports` flag is used because most libraries don't have static typing information contained
 in their own code or typeshed.